-In chapter "Risks of fraud and non-compliance with laws and regulations" of the financial statements, the Management Board describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.

-As part of our audit, we have gained insights into the Company and its business environment, and assessed the design and implementation and, where considered appropriate, tested the operating effectiveness of the Company's risk management in relation to fraud and non-compliance.
+In chapter "Risks of fraud and non-compliance with laws and regulations" of the annual report, the Management Board describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.
+As part of our audit, we have gained insights into the Company and its business environment and the Company's risk management in relation to fraud and non-compliance.
 Our procedures included, among other things, assessing the Company's code of conduct, whistleblowing procedures, incidents register and its procedures to investigate indications of possible fraud and non-compliance.
-Furthermore, we performed relevant inquiries with management, those charged with governance and other relevant functions, such as Legal Counsel.
-As part of our audit procedures, we:
+Furthermore, we performed relevant inquiries with the Management Board, Audit Committee of the Supervisory Board and other relevant functions, such as Legal Counsel.
+We have also incorporated elements of unpredictability in our audit, including selecting items for control testing outside our customary selection parameters.